 Prior Knowledge – Some prior knowledge or experience of bats is an asset, but not a requirement.

-If we are unable to reach viable numbers for this course, we will inform you of the course cancellation 4-5 weeks prior to the course run.
-We would recommend when purchasing accommodation and/or travel you should take out your own insurance.
+PLEASE NOTE: If we are unable to reach viable numbers for this course, we will inform you of the course cancellation 4-5 weeks prior to the course run.
+Please see the ‘What’s Included’ section for information on accommodation and meals.

 Bookings will close if course capacity is reached.